xvik/dropwizard-guicey/src/doc/docs/guice.md

 @Inject @Config AuthConfig auth;
 ```

-!!! note
-    This is especially helpful for extensions: if extension can be sure that
-    it's configuration object would be used only once in your configuration - it could
-    inject it directly, without dealing with your root configuration class.

 See complete description in [the user guide](http://xvik.github.io/dropwizard-guicey/5.0.0/guide/guice/bindings/#yaml-config-introspection)

 !!! warning
     If [not disabled](guide/yaml-values.md#disable-configuration-introspection), guicey will always bind all configuration values
     (including values from base `Configuration` class).
 Don't be confused when use [custom config report](guide/diagnostic/yaml-values-report.md) -
     it just not shows common bindings for simplicity, but they are still applied.

+!!! note
+    Use [configuration bindings report](guide/diagnostic/yaml-values-report.md) to see available configuration
+    bindings.
+It is executed *before* injector creation and so could be used for problems diagnosis.
+    Bindings [may change](guide/guice/bindings.md#value-by-path) with configuration values changes (e.g. `server` section depends on server implementation used).

 ## Extensions and AOP